Gene5ive/gene5ive.github.io/_posts/2015-12-05-switch-loop-versus-for-loop.md

 * Disadvantages:
   * Highly verbose for such a simple program.
 It's a bit unwieldy for a list with less than a few dozen titles.
 Most of the code here involves adding properties to the object and manipulating them.
-  * Output is also verbose and returns pieces of the program's syntax.